Wet watery discharge in pregnancy: What causes it and is it normal?

 What causes wet watery discharge in pregnancy?

 This change in discharge is a normal response to your body becoming pregnant.
-There are many changes happening to your body when you get pregnant and one common change is a change in discharge.
-It's natural for your body to produce more Leukorrhea when you become pregnant as it's your body's way of clearing away dead cells from the birth canal and keeping you and your baby protected from any infections for the duration of the pregnancy.
+There are many changes happening to your body when you get pregnant and one common change is an increase in discharge.
+Dr Tiffany Pham, says, "the increase in leukorrhea during pregnancy is a response to the hormonal changes that occur during pregnancy, notably to estrogen and progesterone levels."
+She adds that "vaginal discharge can play a role in maintaining optimal pH levels within the vagina, which subsequently can promote a healthy vaginal environment to help with the prevention of vaginal infections."
+Therefore, it's natural for your body to produce more Leukorrhea when you become pregnant as it's your body's way of clearing away dead cells from the birth canal and keeping you and your baby protected from any infections for the duration of the pregnancy.

 Wet watery discharge – is it a sign of pregnancy?